W-KNOTTS/CST-452-Portfolio/README.md

 ![Ripping a CD Track](https://github.com/W-KNOTTS/CST-452-Portfolio/blob/main/Resources/RipFinished-MetadataUpdatedPNG.PNG)

-Once the track copies to your save loaction, the MP3 will have the track number inserted as the track title and the Rip % will now say "Ripping completed successfully" and you will be presented with a popup letting you know the metadata was updated on your new MP3 file.
+Once the track copies to your save loaction, the MP3 will have the track number inserted as the track title and the Rip % will now say "Ripping completed successfully".
+You will be presented with a popup letting you know the metadata was updated on your new MP3 file.

 **New CD loaded to Rip Tracks**